Cinco de Mayo in Puebla: The Real Mexican Celebration with Family

 Cinco de Mayo is a real Mexican civic holiday in exactly one place: Puebla.
 A family guide to the parade, the Forts of Loreto and Guadalupe, and a 3-day itinerary.

-If you grew up in the United States, you probably think Cinco de Mayo is a Mexican Independence Day with margaritas and tacos.
+If you grew up in the United States, cariño, you probably think Cinco de Mayo is some kind of Mexican Independence Day with margaritas and tacos.
 It is not.
-Mexican Independence Day is September 16.
-Cinco de Mayo (May 5) commemorates the 1862 Battle of Puebla, when an outnumbered Mexican militia defeated the French army.
-And the only place in Mexico where Cinco de Mayo is a major civic holiday with parades, reenactments, and family celebrations is the city where it actually happened: Puebla.
+Mexican independence is September 16.
+Cinco de Mayo (May 5) commemorates the 1862 Battle of Puebla, when an outnumbered Mexican militia beat the French army.
+Tía Rosa rolls her eyes every year when she sees the gringo Cinco de Mayo memes.
+The only place in Mexico where May 5 is a real civic holiday with parades, reenactments, and family celebrations is the city where it actually happened: Puebla.

-This is a guide for moms taking kids to Puebla for the real Cinco de Mayo - what to see, where to stand for the parade, the kid-friendly history sites, and why this trip will reset your family's understanding of the holiday forever.
+This is the guide for moms taking kids to Puebla for the real Cinco de Mayo.
+What to see.
+Where to stand for the parade.
+The kid-friendly history sites.
+Why this trip will reset your family's understanding of the holiday forever.

 The Quick Verdict

 Puebla on May 5 is the only place in Mexico that throws a real Cinco de Mayo parade and civic celebration.
-The city closes streets, schools march in formation, military and civil parades pass for hours, the Forts of Loreto and Guadalupe (the actual battlefield) host reenactments, and families picnic on the surrounding hills.
-For families with kids 5+, this is a uniquely educational and kid-engaging holiday - and most American visitors have no idea it exists.
+The city closes streets, schools march in formation, military and civil parades run for hours, and the Forts of Loreto and Guadalupe (the actual battlefield) host reenactments while families picnic on the surrounding hills.
+For families with kids 5+, this is one of the most uniquely educational and kid-engaging holidays in Mexico - and most American visitors have no idea it exists.

 What Actually Happened on May 5, 1862

-Brief history for the trip prep talk with your kids:
+Brief history for the trip prep talk with your kids.
+Mateo asks me about this every May because school always gets it wrong:

 In 1861, Mexico's government suspended foreign debt payments.
 France, Britain, and Spain all sent ships.
 Britain and Spain negotiated and went home.
 France, under Napoleon III, decided to invade Mexico and install a European emperor.
 The French army was the most powerful military force in the world at that time.

 On May 5, 1862, French troops attacked the city of Puebla.
 They expected an easy victory.
-Instead, a smaller, less-equipped Mexican force led by General Ignacio Zaragoza defeated them at the Battle of Puebla.
+Instead, a smaller, less-equipped Mexican force - roughly 4,500 soldiers under General Ignacio Zaragoza, against about 6,000 French troops - defeated them at the Battle of Puebla.
 It was a stunning upset.
-The French eventually came back with reinforcements and took Mexico City for a few years (the Maximilian period), but the May 5 victory became a symbol of Mexican resistance and pride.
+The French eventually came back with reinforcements and took Mexico City for a few years (the Maximiliano period), but the May 5 victory became a symbol of Mexican resistance and pride.

 That is what Puebla celebrates.
 Not Mexican independence (that is September 16), not generic Mexican-ness, but a specific battle their city won.